Blablux/Ministorm/README.md

 Changes from Minnow:

-+ Reduce meta in posts (content & singles)
++ Reduced meta in posts (content & singles)
-+ Change footer links and add licence
++ Added licence in the footer
 + Remove emoji
-+ Add some custom style
++ Added some custom style
 + Changed caption style
++ Added custom header support

 All credits should go to *Automattic* as I didn't changed much of their Minnow release.